-The Advertisement is alleged to be in breach of Section 2.4 of the Code Requiring advertising to treat sex, sexuality and nudity with sensitivity to the relevant audience, which has been addressed in our letter of 14 July 2016, and confirm that the advertisement is aimed at current trends around the Brazilian underwear silhouette, which requires the model to be dressed in such underwear.
+In our response letters 14 July we addressed the alleged breach of Section 2.4 of the Code.
+Section 2.4 requires advertising to treat sex, sexuality and nudity with sensitivity to the relevant audience, and we again and confirm that the advertisement is aimed at current trends around the Brazilian underwear silhouette, which requires the model to be dressed in such underwear.

-This additional complaint also alleges a breach of Section 2.1 of the Code regarding discrimination or vilification of nationality.

-We again confirm that the image is part of a new campaign celebrating both the forth-coming Olympics in Rio De Janeiro.
+In our response letter of 22 July we addressed an additional alleged breach of Section 2.1 of the Code regarding discrimination or vilification of nationality, confirming that the image is part of a new campaign celebrating both the forth-coming Olympics in Rio De Janeiro.
 This is represented by the model is wearing a "carnival" style head piece and surrounded by a pink glitter/confetti border to represent a rio-carnival vibe.